jrkosinski/Ethernaut/Denial/README.md

 This is another reentrancy attack.
 Note the vulnerability in the withdraw() method, the unchecked call to an outside entity.
 That can be forced to be a contract; and the contract can, after accepting the payment, call withdraw again recursively.
 That will cause the caller to be paid again, calling withdraw() again... etc. until gas is used up.
 Preventing the owner from withdrawing funds, and potentially draining the contract's funds.

 Step 1: create an attacker contract with a receive() method which calls the withdraw() method of the caller.

 Step 2: make that contract a partner of the target contract (by calling its setWithdrawPartner method, passing the attacker contract's address)

 ### Takeaways
 First, as with other reentrancy attacks, the unchecked call to an outside entity should always be seen as a potential attack point.
 This one could have been prevented by using the checks-effects-interactions pattern, or by implementing a reentrancy guard, or both.
+Reentrancy has in the past been a common way to attack a contract's logic.
+You should be aware of the different forms that reentrancy can take.
+Anytime a contract calls out to another entity, this logic should be examined closely, and one should try to consider ways in which this outside call could go wrong.

 ### Instructions
 - In [scripts/execute.js](scripts/execute.js), set the contractAddr variable's value with Ethernaut's contract.address.